r-bex/pywordle/README.md

 ## How to play

-Run `python3 wordle.py` for a little CLI game.
+Run `python wordle.py` for a little CLI game.

 ## TODO